 Fair value is defined as the exchange price that would be received for an asset or paid to transfer a liability (an exit price) in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants on the measurement date.
 The JACL determines the fair values of its assets and liabilities based on the fair value hierarchy that includes three levels of inputs that may be used to measure fair value (Level 1, Level 2 and Level 3).

-Level 1 inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities that the JACL has the ability to access at the measurement date.
-An active market is a market in which transactions occur with sufficient frequency and volume to provide pricing information on an ongoing basis.
-Level 2 inputs are inputs other than quoted prices that are observable for the asset or liability, either directly or indirectly.
-Level 3 inputs are unobservable inputs for the asset or liability.
+- Level 1 Quoted prices (unadjusted) in active markets for identical assets or liabilities that the JACL has the ability to access at the measurement date.
+An active market is a market in which transactions occur with sufficient frequency and volume to provide pricing information on an ongoing basis. - Level 2 Quoted prices (unadjusted) in active markets for identical assets or liabilities that the JACL has the ability to access at the measurement date.
+An active market is a market in which transactions occur with sufficient frequency and volume to provide pricing information on an ongoing basis. - Level 3 Unobservable inputs for the asset or liability.
 Unobservable inputs reflect the JACL's own assumptions about the assumptions market participants would use in pricing the asset or liability (including assumptions about risk).
 Unobservable inputs are developed based on the best information available in the circumstances and may include the JACL's own data.